Louisville Whiplash Car Accident Lawyer

 An experienced Louisville whiplash injury lawyer at the Whaley Law Firm knows what you’re going through.
 We have years of experience fighting for the rights of car accident injury victims throughout Kentucky.
 When you have our dedicated legal team on your side, you can demand the money you need to recover.
 You can make sure your whiplash injury gets the attention and respect you rightfully deserve.

+Every neck and head injury is serious.
 Whiplash is a type of neck injury in which the neck muscles, nerves and tendons are strained or sprained.
 Such injuries occur due to the neck being thrust violently forward and backward.
 Because nothing is broken, whiplash is often referred to as a soft tissue injury.
+It can also involve nerve damage.

 Doctors can diagnose whiplash by conducting different medical tests.
 This may include taking an X-ray, a magnetic resonance image (MRI) or computed tomography (CT) scan of a person’s neck.
 However, simply examining a patient is often the best way for doctors to diagnose whiplash since soft tissue injuries sometimes can’t be seen on those scans.